Fractional Jet Share True Cost Calculator

 Additional Information

-- Buy-in amortisation multiplies the non-residual portion of the capital outlay by the holding period to align with typical contract terms.
+- Buy-in amortisation spreads the depreciating portion of the capital outlay evenly across the selected holding period.

-- Residual value defaults to 65%, approximating common resale valuations after several years of use.
+- Residual value defaults to 65%, approximating common resale valuations after several years of use, but you can lower it to stress-test soft markets.